johntcha/weatherapp/README.md

 ## Context

-Done at the beginning of my internship at Capgemini in order to apply ReactJS knowledge.
+Done at the beginning of my internship at Capgemini in order to apply ReactJS knowledges.

 ## Modules